mnemocron/mnemocron.github.io/_posts/2024-01-22-Skidbuffer.md

 There is an [article over at the ZipCPU blog](https://zipcpu.com/blog/2019/05/22/skidbuffer.html) which helped me understand __what__ a skid buffer does - on an abstracted higher level.
 Unfortunately, it helped me little in understanding how to build a minimal, straight-forward skid buffer without a side quest in formal verification.
 Something that in hindsight would have been worth understanding - but here I am, with VHDL and no will to either circumvent the formal verification limitations of VHDL or properly learn Verilog.
-Another **very useful article** is available as [part of some Red Pitaya documentation](https://pavel-demin.github.io/red-pitaya-notes/axi-interface-buffers/).
+Another **very useful article** is available on [Pavel Demin's blog](https://pavel-demin.github.io/red-pitaya-notes/axi-interface-buffers/).
 This article takes a different approach and goes straight into the details of how to implement AXI compliant register stages for both the `tready` (_"input"_) and `tdata`/`tvalid` (_"output"_) paths.
 It even includes pretty schematics :D
-The design does however, have some flaws (or missing features) that I will explain further down.
+The design does however, ~~have some flaws (or missing features)~~.
+> Pavel kindly asked me what was wrong the design.
+Admittedly, his solution is already perfect.
+While "designing" my own skidbuffer (copying Pavel's approach to VHDL) and using it in my designs I was quick to blame any bugs on the skidbuffer.
+I was specifically interested in the propagation of the flow control signals as notifications (see further down).

 The reason why I bothered to build my own skid buffer _slash_ AXIS pipeline stage is to have a fully registered AXI compliant template.
 A template that can be used as a boilerplate to build quick bus modification functions.